Cootsy99/club-night/README.md

     waiting for a while I can ensure that they are part of the next match generation)
 - AAA I want to be able to create a new club night session so that all match making history is wiped clean so that the match generation is fresh for a new club night
 - AAA I want to be able to prioritise match pairings between people who haven’t played against each other that session so that players don’t get trapped playing with the same pairings all night
-- AAPS I want to be able to incorporate a payment system into the app, both a PAYG and a active membership system so that I can keep track of who has and hasn’t paid
+- AAA I want to be able to incorporate a payment system for my app, both a PAYG and an active membership system so that I can keep track of who has and hasn’t paid
 - AAA I want to be able to see a layout of the course at my club and for players to be populated onto the court that they are meant to be playing on so that it is really easy to see who is playing and on which court they’re meant to be playing on
 - AAA I want to be able to toggle a timer on for matches (eg all matches last a max of 10 mins) so that all players come off at the same time and there is a richer pool of players to generate matches from

-## ERD
+- AAA I want to be able to select how many courts I have available as this will change week to week, club to club

-<image src="Pictures/ERD.png" alt="Entity Relationship Diagram"></image>
+- AAA I want to be able to set the number of players per court so that I can create club nights for all kinds of sports (eg squash = 2.
+5-a-side = 5)

 ## Wireframes